-The DAC supports a number of projects, including a rockheritage project in Clanwilliam in the Western Cape.
+The DAC supports a number of projects, including a rock-heritage project in Clanwilliam in the Western Cape.

-In July 2014, millions of pieces of tools made by humankind's ancestors (possibly the Homo heidelbergensis species) were uncovered at Kathu in the Northern Cape.
+Millions of pieces of tools made by humankind's ancestors (possibly the Homo heidelbergensis species) were uncovered at Kathu in the Northern Cape in July 2014.
 The site is between 700 000 and a million years old and used to be a huge workshop to produce tools.